imgag/aiDIVA/README.md

 aiDIVA is an analysis pipeline that predicts the pathogenicity of given variants and prioritizes them according to the predicted pathogenicity to identify potential disease causing variants of a given sample.

 The pathogenicity prediction is based on a random forest (RF) model.
-That covers both SNV and inframe InDel variants (frameshift variants are not covered).
+That covers both SNV and inframe InDel variants (frameshift variants are not covered, they are handled separately).

 ## System requirements